How to choose the right child car seat for your baby and child

 Rear face car seat

-UK law on child car seats
+UK law on car seats

 There are two recognised ways to decide which car seat your child needs, either based on height or weight.